 Jesse Brantley, my childhood best friend, a sommelier with restaurant management experience, joined Freeland to run sales in May of 2018.
 Our babysitting venture might not have worked out, but we are making up for it now.

-Freeland Bourbon was launched November, 2018.
+Freeland Bourbon was launched in November, 2018.
 When I first starting dreaming up the idea of a distillery three years ago, I partnered with a distillery to get our first bourbon in barrels.
 We then finished it for five months in Elk Cove pinot noir barrels and blended in a small batch of 12-year bourbon.
 In the meantime, our beautiful still is working its magic to create future Freeland whiskies.

 We just celebrated our 1 year anniversary with the release of our first canned cocktail.
 It’s been a year filled with blessings and lessons, which is all we could ask for.
-Thank you to our community who had welcomed us with open arms.
+Thank you to our community who has welcomed us with open arms.
 We couldn’t do it without you and we are truly grateful for your presence.
 Here’s to many more years to come.

 Thank you for reading, and here’s to the future of spirits.
 And to Meemaw.